ericseppanen/rust-2024-examples/README.md

 The examples and lints work on rust 2021, but a beta or nightly compiler will be needed if you actually want to try the 2024 edition before the 1.85 toolchain is released on February 20, 2025.

+I assembled these examples while writing the article [Updating a large codebase to Rust 2024](https://codeandbitters.com/rust-2024-upgrade/).

 ### How to see the edition changes

 - Enable one or more of the lints in `Cargo.toml`.